rks101/eglinux/README.md

 - "2>" redirect error
 - "2>>" append to redirected error (not required)

-- "<" redirect input    <== Tip: for large text, use cat instead of <
+- "<" redirect input
 - "<<" used as a "here-document" in shell syntax and consumed by cat command
 e.g., `cat << END`  (read the following text till you type the delimiter END)

-- "2>&1" redirects both stderr and stdout
+- "2>&1" redirects stderr and stdout to the same destination

 When desired to suppress the noise of command output, stdout and stderr can be merged:
 ```